-Launching in New York City on November 2, 2017, AMPL!FY is organized by Make Art with Purpose (MAP) and Worldstudio and produced in partnership with New York City Department of Transportation’s Art Program, Museum of Arts and Design and Harlem Stage.
-The posters will be showcased on New York City Department of Transportation’s Art Program’s art display cases and in an exhibition at the Museum of Arts and Design.
+Organized by Make Art with Purpose (MAP) and Worldstudio, AMPL!FY took place in New York City from 2017 through 2019.
+The project was produced in partnership with New York City Department of Transportation’s Art Program, Museum of Arts and Design and Harlem Stage.
+The posters were showcased on New York City Department of Transportation’s Art Program’s, as well as in an exhibition at the Museum of Arts and Design.
+In addition to streetscape installations and museum exhibition, AMPL!FLY included public programs to advance the project themes and to support the work of partnering non-profits.

-AMPL!FY uses public art, exhibitions, community engagement and social media to support and promote the work of non-profits addressing a range of social justice concerns.
-We believe in an equitable, just and prosperous world for all people.
-AMPL!FY promotes these values by helping to sustain and support the mission of organizations working on social and climate justice issues.
+We believe in an equitable, just and prosperous world for all people and promote these values by helping to sustain and support the mission of organizations working on social justice issues.
 These organizations often play a key role in protecting people’s inherent dignity, helping the underserved to achieve their full potential and practice uninhibited expression of their rights.
 The work of these organizations is circuitous, challenging and frequently lacks visibility.
 Typically, these organizations do not have the financial capacity to communicate their work beyond their core supporters.

-In a time of heightened political and social tension, AMPL!FY was founded by artist Janeil Engelstad / Make Art with Purpose (MAP) and designer Mark Randall / Worldstudio to leverage the power of art and design to amplify the issues addressed by non-profit organizations with missions that support the evolution of humanity as a whole.
+In a time of heightened political and social tension, AMPL!FY was founded to amplify the issues addressed by non-profit organizations with missions that support the evolution of humanity as a whole.

 Janeil Engelstad, Make Art with Purpose